dbrennand/home-ops/docs/infrastructure/Proxmox/index.md

     The following instructions are for Node 1 (Primary).
 Modify the *install disk*, *FQDN* and *IP Address* values for Node 2 (Secondary).

-1. Power on the server and enter the BIOS.
+1. Power on the node and enter the BIOS.

 2. Go to `Advanced` > `System Devices Configuration` and set `VT-d` and `SR-IOV` to `Enabled`.

 3. Download the [Proxmox VE ISO](https://www.proxmox.com/en/downloads/proxmox-virtual-environment/iso) and flash it to a USB drive using a tool such as [Etcher](https://etcher.balena.io/).

-4. Insert the USB drive into the server and boot to the USB by pressing the `DELETE` key during boot.
+4. Insert the USB drive into the node and boot to the USB by pressing the `DELETE` key during boot.

 5. Follow the on-screen instructions to install Proxmox VE, when prompted enter the following details: